noodldocs/noodldocs.github.io/guides/mqtt.md

 ## Testing our MQTT broker
 Ok, now we have everything to get started to send MQTT messages.
 Let's try it!

 Start by adding a "Send Message" node.
-Set it's topic to "mytopic" and add a payload called "myvalue".
+Set its topic to "mytopic" and add a payload called "myvalue".

 <div class="ndl-images">
     <img src="/guides/mqtt/mqtt-guide4.png" class="ndl-image medium"></img>